Static ISP proxies

 How to verify a static ISP claim

-Ask whether the IP is dedicated to you, shared with other customers, or part of a rotating pool sold under a static label.
-Those are different products.
-They should not have the same price or expectations.
+It also helps to ask one blunt question: is this IP dedicated to me, shared with other customers, or actually a slice of a rotating pool sold under a static label?
+Those are three different products, and they should not carry the same price or the same expectations.

 Static does not mean immortal